Home > Energy > Energy Guides > Off-Peak Electricity Times

 Invest in smart home devices

 Smart technology can help you effortlessly manage your energy use.
 Smart thermostats, smart plugs, and other smart home devices can be programmed to operate only during off-peak hours, allowing you to automatically save money without thinking twice.
+In 2025, 39% of Brits owned smart meters and 14% had smart thermostats.

 Integrating these devices into your home can be a simple yet effective way to maximise savings without sacrificing convenience.
 Plus, many smart home apps even allow you to control devices remotely, so you can ensure you’re saving energy no matter where you are.